MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/work-exceptions-log.md

 ---
 title: View and manage the work exceptions log (preview)
-description: Learn about the work exceptions log.
-The system registers work-related errors in the work exceptions log, which lets managers track and diagnose issues related to warehouse workflows.
+description: Learn about the work exceptions log, where the system records work related errors, allowing managers to track and diagnose warehouse workflow issues.
 author: Mirzaab
 ms.author: mirzaab
 ms.reviewer: kamaybac